crosslandwa/push-wrapper/README.md

 ### Can I write/test code in node and deploy for use in the browser?
 - Node/npm provides a fast feedback environment for rapid test driven development
-- Utilising [ports & adaptors](http://alistair.cockburn.us/Hexagonal+architecture) design pattern enables isolation of 'Push wrapper' code from the Web MIDI API used when deployed in the browser
+- Utilising [ports & adaptors](http://alistair.cockburn.us/Hexagonal+architecture) design pattern enables testing of Push wrapper code in isolation from the Web MIDI API used when deployed in the browser
-  - presents simple MIDI IO interfaces that are easy to stub in tests
 - [Browserify](http://browserify.org/) integrated into an npm workflow to bundle all the node application code into a single JS file for use in the web browser application

 ### Can I use the web browser as a *fast-booting* and *performant* environment (compared to e.g. MaxMSP, Ableton Live + Max4Live)?
+- Fast booting?
+Yeah!
-- TBD
+- Performant?
+TBD

 ### Can i write a *reasonable looking* and *useful* app in a web browser (in a timeframe comparable to MaxMSP development)?
 - TBD